rbodeveloper/ifood-backend-advanced-test/README.md

 - If the container crashes it will be restarted automatically by docker-compose.
 - The service uses hazel cast as cache manager in order to keep the service working if the third-party api is down
-- The second fallback strategy is to use the circuit break implementation from hytrix and load a statical response on fallback to give a result to the end user while the doesn't re-establish.
+- The second fallback strategy is to use the circuit break implementation from hytrix and load a statical response on fallback to give a result to the end user while the third-party api does not re-establish.
 So the service continuing responsive even
 *NOTE: This response will not be cached, because if the third-party returns to work the user can retrieve an updated data*